somikbehera/deploy.sh/nova-development-in-lxc.md

 layout: default
 ---

-**work in progress**: this document is a work in progress.
+# This document is a work in progress.
 Please don't follow it if you don't understand what it does

-http://cloudbuilders.github.com/deploy.sh/hacking-nova.html covers how to use develop nova.
+[Hacking nova](hacking-nova.html) covers how to use develop nova.
 This guide is how to develop within an LXC container, so you can minimize the packages installed on your ubuntu system.

 ### Preqequisites